 The visuals, the beauty and colors, the aromas that speak to the varied ingredients that went into making your food, the way it tastes and feels in your mouth, all contribute.
 All of it nourishing us by transporting us to the one thing that matters and has the power to heal us most, being utterly present in the moment.
 The Buddhist speak of presence, the Tantrics speak of presence…. myriad new age groups espouse the essentiality of being present in order to bring peace and expansion to our minds and souls.

-Food, eating… it’s here.
-And not only is eating food in this intentioned manner a spiritual practice in presence that will touch the whole of your life, but it also deepens the nourishment and enjoyment you gain from eating food.
+Eating food in this intentioned manner a spiritual practice in presence that will touch the whole of your life and it also deepens the nourishment and enjoyment you gain from eating food.
 It provides you with a relaxing pleasurable experience that makes digestion and assimilation of nutrients easier as well as offering up a moment of presence, pleasure and nourishment that feeds your very soul.

 Then come back here later and tell me how that was for you.